OctoPrint/plugins.octoprint.org/_plugins/thespaghettidetective.md

 layout: plugin

 id: thespaghettidetective
-title: The Spaghetti Detective
+title: Access Anywhere - The Spaghetti Detective
-description: An essential plugin if you print remotely.
-Monitor and control your printer over the internet.
+description: Monitor and control your printer anywhere over the internet, on your phone!
 No port-forwarding or VPN is needed.
 Best part?
 AI-based failure detection!
-author: The Spaghetti Detective Team
+author: TSD Team
 license: AGPLv3

 # TODO